drpatrik/yammc/README.md

         OSX / Linux
         -----------

-        Install the required libries with (linux)brew or any other package manager.
+        Install the required libraries with (linux)brew or any other package manager.

         make